ismaileneskirli/prometheus_anomaly_detector/README.md

 0# Prometheus Application Monitoring

-To run any of the commands, please ensure you open a terminal and navigate to the path where this readme is located.
+To run any of the commands, please ensure you open a terminal and navigate to the path where prometheus folder is located.

 ## Start Prometheus, Grafana & Dashboards